BlueOceanWave/IIT-Course-Scheduling-App/ProductDirection.md

 # IPro 497 – Product Design Document

 ## Problem statement
-1. Students at IIT will be able to use this web app to plan their future semesters and be given recommendations based on their major and the courses they’ve already finished.
-2. Computer Science and Computer Engineering students at IIT will be able to plan their future semesters and be given recommendations based on their major and the courses they’ve already finished.
+Computer Science and Computer Engineering students at IIT will be able to plan their future semesters and be given recommendations based on their major and the courses they’ve already finished.

 ## Customer